Madushka/OfficeDocs-SkypeForBusiness/Teams/direct-routing-survivable-branch-appliance.md

 - Implicit grant tokens = Access tokens and ID tokens.
 - API permissions = Skype and Teams Tenant Admin Access -> Application permissions -> application_access_custom_sba_appliance.
 - Client secret: you can use any description and expiration.
-- Remember to copy the client secret immediately after creating it.
+- Remember to copy the client secret value immediately after creating it.
 - The Application (client) ID is shown on the Overview tab.

 Then follow these steps: